 Issue age and minimum

-You must be age 80 or younger to purchase Allianz Endurance Plus Annuity.
+You should be between the ages of 0-80 in order to purchase Allianz Endurance Plus Annuity.

 The minimum initial premium payment is $10,000 for qualified and nonqualified money.
 You can add a mimimum of $25.00 (each month) in subsequent payments in the first three years of the contract.